yourpurebredpuppy logo

 Dog feeding and health book by Michele Welton But most health problems can be prevented by the ways you raise your dog.

-FREE eBOOK!
-My free online health care program, 11 Things You Must Do Right To Keep Your Dog Healthy and Happy shows you how to raise your Chinese Shar-pei in all the right ways that help prevent health problems.
+My best-selling book, 11 Things You Must Do Right To Keep Your Dog Healthy and Happy shows you how to raise your Chinese Shar-pei in all the right ways that help prevent health problems.
 Become your dog's health care champion!

 Michele Welton with BuffyAbout the author: Michele Welton has over 40 years of experience as a Dog Trainer, Dog Breed Consultant, and founder of three Dog Training Centers.
 An expert researcher and author of 15 books about dogs, she loves helping people choose, train, and care for their dogs.